evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 ## Performance

-With overboost, the Fisker Ocean Extreme has a maximum power of 415KW (564hp).
-Without overboost, it is 344KW (468hp).
-The torque is 737nm with overboost and 696 without overboost.
+With overboost, the Fisker Ocean Extreme has a maximum power of 415 KW (564 hp / 468 bhp).
+Without overboost, it is 344 KW (468 hp / 557 bhp).
+The torque is 737 nm with overboost and 696 without overboost.
 It performs the 0-100km/h sprint (0-62mph) in 4 seconds.
 The top speed is 205 km/h.

 ## Battery, range, and charging